fantasmoio/Fantasmo-iOS-SDK/README.md

 ## Installation

+### CocoaPods (iOS 11+)
+CocoaPods is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit https://cocoapods.org/.
+To integrate Fantasmo SDK into your Xcode project using CocoaPods, specify it in your Podfile:

+   `pod 'FantasmoSDK', :git => 'https://github.com/fantasmoio/Fantasmo-iOS-SDK', :branch => 'master'`

 ### Carthage (iOS 8+, OS X 10.9+)

 You can use Carthage to install Fantasmo SDK by adding it to your Cartfile: